ajsmith/sequence-analysis/tests/phylo.rst

 clustering method which can be used to relate taxa and build phylogenetic trees.

 We'll perform WPGMA on the following example data.
+Tree data is returned both in a tuple representation as well as a Scipy linkage representation which can be used for building dendrograms.

+In the tuple representation, a branch is represented as a triple of (HEIGHT, L_TREE, R_TREE), and a leaf is represented as a pair of (TAXA_INDEX, TAXA_LABEL).

     >>> from coolseq.phylo import wpgma
     >>> example1 = [